stuebersystems/doc.ezcastpro.en/docs/pro-dongle-d10/firmware-upgrade.md

 To update the firmware you will need to open `Advanced Settings`.
 In this example, we show you how to access Advanced Settings via the EZCast Pro software:

-* Install the EZCast Pro [Software](quickstart.md#InstallSoftware) and are connected to your EZCast Pro Dongle II.
+* Install the EZCast Pro [Software](quickstart.md#InstallSoftware) and connect to your EZCast Pro Dongle II.

 * Launch the `EZCastPro` software on your device.